From Casetext: Smarter Legal Research

 A. The Relevant Law

 Assumption of a lease by a tenant in bankruptcy, no less than any other action by a debtor or its trustee, must be approved by the court.
 11 U.S.C. § 365(a) ("A trustee, subject to the court's approval, may assume or reject any executory contract or unexpired lease term of the debtor.") (emphasis added).
 "Since 11 U.S.C. § 1107(a) gives debtors-in-possession the same rights and powers of a trustee, a debtor-in-possession ... also may assume a contract with bankruptcy court approval."
 Orion Pictures Corp. v.
 Showtime Networks (In re Orion Pictures Corp.), 4 F.3d 1095, 1098 (2d Cir.
 1993) (emphasis added).
 Courts will approve a debtor's motion to assume "upon a showing that the debtor's decision to take such action will benefit the debtor's estate and is an exercise of sound business judgment."
 In re MF Glob.
 Holdings Ltd., 466 B.R.
 239, 242 (Bankr.
 S.D.N.Y.
 2012) (citing NLRB v.
-Bildisco & Bildisco, 465 U.S. 513, 523 (1984)).
+Bildisco & Bildisco, 465 U.S. 513, 523, 104 S.Ct.
+1188, 79 L.Ed.2d 482 (1984)).
 "Courts generally will not second-guess a debtor's business judgment concerning whether the assumption or rejection of an executory contract or unexpired lease would benefit the debtor's estate."
 Id. (citing In re Balco Equities Ltd., Inc., 323 B.R.
 85, 98 (Bankr.
 S.D.N.Y.
-2005).
+2005)).

 However, assumption by the debtor is subject to the same financial constraints as assignment to anyone else.
 Existing defaults must first be cured or assurance of prompt cure must be provided before a debtor may assume a lease.
 See 11 U.S.C. § 365(b)(1)(A).
 The Bankruptcy Code also requires a debtor to compensate the landlord, or provide adequate assurance that it will promptly compensate the landlord, for any actual pecuniary loss stemming from such default.
 Id.

-A debtor is also required to provide adequate assurance of future performance under the contract or lease to be assumed if there has been a default under the agreement.
-Id. § 365(b)(1)(C).
-And of course, because the Lease is one for "real property in a shopping center," § 365(b)(3) sets the standard for "adequate assurance of performance," which means, inter alia, providing information about how the rent and other consideration under the Lease will be paid, importantly, the debtor does not have to satisfy the standard that tripped up Transform/Leaseco as the proposed assignee in this case: only a proposed assignee of a lease, not an assuming debtor, must prove that its financial condition and operating performance are similar to that of the debtor at the time the Lease was signed.
+property in a shopping center," § 365(b)(3) sets the standard for "adequate assurance of performance," which means, inter alia, providing information about how the rent and other consideration under the Lease will be paid.
+Importantly, the debtor does not have to satisfy the standard that tripped up Transform/Leaseco as the proposed assignee in this case: only a proposed assignee of a lease, not an assuming debtor, must prove that its financial condition and operating performance are similar to that of the debtor at the time the Lease was signed.
 That should not be surprising; no debtor in bankruptcy would ever be able to assume a lease if it were required to make such a demonstration.

 Finally, under Bankruptcy Rule 9014(a), a landlord may oppose a debtor's motion to assume.
 See, e.g., In re M. Fine Lumber Co., Inc., 383 B.R.
 565, 568 (Bankr.
-E.D.N.Y.
-2008); Buchakian v.
+E.D.N.Y.2008); Buchakian v.
 Musikahn Corp., 69 B.R.
 55, 56 (E.D.N.Y.
 1986).

-The Code sets a strict time limit for a debtor to indicate its intention to assume a nonresidential lease.
+The Code sets a strict time limit for a debtor to indicate its intention to assume a non-residential lease.
 Section 365(d)(4) of the Bankruptcy Code provides as follows:

-(A) Subject to subparagraph (B), an unexpired lease of nonresidential real property under which the debtor is the lessee shall be deemed rejected, and the trustee
+(A) Subject to subparagraph (B), an unexpired lease of nonresidential real property under which the debtor is the lessee shall be deemed rejected, and the trustee shall immediately surrender that nonresidential real property to the lessor, if the trustee does not assume or reject the unexpired lease by the earlier of—

 (i) the date that is 120 days after the date of the order for relief; or